 Diverse and unique Fellows

-From the Faculty of Veterinary and Agricultural Sciences, through to the Faculty of Business and Economics, students from across the University are passionate about building a sustainable future through their chosen disciplines.
+From the Faculty of Science, through to the Faculty of Business and Economics, students from across the University are passionate about building a sustainable future through their chosen disciplines.

 Students are chosen based on their commitment to sustainability, leadership potential and vision, motivation and experience, and personal and professional attributes.

-Wattle Fellow Imogen Senior is studying politics and criminology as part of her Bachelor of Arts.
-Her Fellowship project is called Supporting young people to move from climate anxiety to hope by equipping them to take sustainability-focussed political action.
+One of the inaugral Wattle Fellows Imogen Senior studied politics and criminology as part of her Bachelor of Arts.
+Her Fellowship project was called Supporting young people to move from climate anxiety to hope by equipping them to take sustainability-focussed political action.

 Hailing from rural NSW, Imogen believes we need to seek transformative structural change rather than just individual behaviour change.
 She is looking to gain experience within institutional settings to push for policy change on climate related issues.